Zakkarat/kottans-backend/README.md

 <div style="display: flex">
 <img src="https://github.com/Zakkarat/kottans-backend/blob/master/task_patterns/patterns.PNG" width="600px" />
 </div>
-About Software Architecture course, It is a really long course and I believe that It could be much shorter, but it contains a lot of valuable information.
-For example, I have OOP subject in my university and we have already done some UML diagrams, but I wish that I had watched this course before getting them done with OOA and so on.
+<p>About Software Architecture course, It is a really long course and I believe that It could be much shorter, but it contains a lot of valuable information.
+For example, I have OOP subject in my university and we have already done some UML diagrams, but I wish that I had watched this course before getting them done with OOA and so on.</p>

+## Data Structures

+Check PR <a href="https://github.com/kottans/nodejs-2019-homeworks/pull/34">here!</a>